SebasF1349/LB-Date-Math-Extension/README.md

 # LB Date Math Extension

 LioranBoard Extension that allows you to do simple math with dates.
-You can add and substract minutes/hours/days/years (and more) to a specific date or the current date and time, in any format you like.
+You can add and subtract minutes/hours/days/years (and more) to a specific date or the current date and time, in any format you like.

 ## Commands